NEW LAW: TEXAS HOUSE BILL 1295

 Information regarding how to use the filing application is available here: https://www.ethics.state.tx.us/whatsnew/elf_info_form1295.htm.
 Please click on the links under “Instructional Videos for Business Entities” and the “Frequently Asked Questions” for very helpful information.

 If you submitted an offer that may result in a contract valued at $50,000 or more, and that offer is accepted by the San Jacinto Community College Board of Trustees, then you will be contacted by the Contracts and Purchasing Services department who will instruct you to complete Form 1295 on the Texas Ethics Commission website: https://www.ethics.state.tx.us/whatsnew/elf_info_form1295.htm.
-Please note you must print the Form, sign it, have it notarized, and send (email, fax, mail or deliver) to the Contracts and Purchasing Services department.
+Please note you must print the Form, sign it and send (email, fax, mail or deliver) to the Contracts and Purchasing Services department.

 If the offer you submitted was a response to a Request for Competitive Sealed Proposals (CSP), Request for Proposals (RFP), or Request for Qualifications (RFQ) issued by San Jacinto Community College, you must indicate the associated solicitation process number (CSP##-##, RFP##-##, or RFQ##-##) as the “identification number,” where asked on the aforementioned Texas Ethics Commission website.